bottkars/bottkars.github.io/_posts/2019-08-15-run-azcli-in-docker.md

 in this post I will explain how to use the microsoft/azure-cli container image programmatically to connect to AzureStack

+The easiest way to start the AzureCLI Container interactively is by using

+{% highlight scss %}
+docker run -it microsoft/azure-cli:latest
+{% endhighlight %}

 <figure class="third">
 	<img src="/images/azcli_docker.png" alt="">
 	<figcaption>azcli from dockerdocker</figcaption>
 </figure>

-{% highlight scss %}
-openssl.exe x509 -inform DER  -outform pem -in .\root.cer -out root.pem
-{% endhighlight %}
+However, this would require to manually configure the Cloud Environment